John William Loudon: Private sector

 Missouri law limits state senators to eight years, so Loudon retired in 2008.
 He worked for a time for an association of nonunion contractors in California.
 Loudon is a former policy advisor for America First Policies, a pro-Trump organization and is a member of Mar-a-Lago.
 His wife, Gina Loudon, is a member of the Trump campaign's media advisory board and is a published author.

 Personal life

 Loudon married Gina (Gentry) Loudon in 1990.
 They have five children.
+Son Bo (born 2007) is a conservative podcaster and friend of Barron Trump.

-Loudon appeared on ABC’s Wife Swap in 2013.
+Loudon appeared on ABC's Wife Swap in 2013.
+The couple appeared on the show Wife Swap when they swapped with a polyamorous and bisexual family.
+Loudon was the first wife to ever walk off of the set.